-Living walls all have a lifespan and it’s important to be realistic about the expectations you have relating to plant life.
+Living walls all have a lifespan, and it’s important to be realistic about the expectations you have relating to plant life.

 No matter how much care you take to maintain and care for your living wall, there are very few plants that can survive in a constricted space forever.